 Renovating your bathroom is an investment into your home, which means you need to come up with the initial funds to make it happen.

-The average bathroom renovation project costs just shy of $10,000.
+The average bathroom renovation project costs just over $10,000.
 The most cost-effective way to pay for it is to set a savings goal and save the amount you need before you begin.
 This allows you to pay in cash, which will save you on financing costs.

 While that's a simple approach, it's not always easy.
 You may not want to pour a large chunk of cash into an illiquid asset (as your home is) all at once.
 That money becomes locked away as part of the home's value until you sell.